Lovecraft Country: Innsmouth

-Innsmouth (/ˈɪnzməθ/) is a setting of "The Shadow over Innsmouth" (written 1931, published 1936), and referenced in later works.
+Innsmouth (/ˈɪnzməθ/) is a setting of The Shadow over Innsmouth (written 1931, published 1936), and referenced in later works.
 Lovecraft first used the name "Innsmouth" in his 1920 short story "Celephaïs" (1920), where it refers to a fictional village in England.
 Lovecraft's more famous Innsmouth is in Massachusetts.
 This latter Innsmouth was first identified in two of his cycle of sonnets Fungi from Yuggoth.
-Lovecraft called Innsmouth "a considerably twisted version of Newburyport", Massachusetts.
+Lovecraft called Innsmouth "a considerably twisted version of Newburyport."

 Lovecraft placed Innsmouth on the coast of Essex County, Massachusetts, south of Plum Island and north of Cape Ann.
 The town of Ipswich, Massachusetts is said to be a near neighbor, where many Innsmouth residents do their shopping; Rowley, Massachusetts, another neighboring town, is said to be to the northwest.
 This would place Innsmouth in the vicinity of Essex Bay.
 The description of the fictional Massachusetts village is said to be based on the real fishing town of Fleetwood, Lancashire which bears a marked resemblance to the description of the village.

 Neil Gaiman's short story "Shoggoth's Old Peculiar" explains that the American Innsmouth was named after an older English village.

 Lovecraft writes that Innsmouth is in a horrendous state of decay, with many of the buildings rotting and on the point of collapse.
-The town was "founded in 1643, noted for shipbuilding before the Revolution, a seat of great marine prosperity in the early nineteenth century, and later a minor factory center."
+The town was "founded in 1643, noted for shipbuilding before the American Revolution, a seat of great marine prosperity in the early nineteenth century, and later a minor factory center."
 The loss of sailors in shipwrecks, and the War of 1812, caused the town's profitable trade with the South Seas to falter; by 1828, the only fleet still running that route was that of Captain Obed Marsh, the head of one of the town's leading families.